-All 2021 modules are scheduled.
+All 2022 modules are scheduled.
 The majority are virtual with a small number being offered in-person.
 A course calendar is available upon request.

 If you have already taken one of the core modules in the IYTh Program, you can apply for a Previous Education Credit to have that training applied toward your certification.
 The instructor and syllabus must be the same, and you must have successfully completed the course within five years prior to enrollment in the IYTh Program.

 What is the Practicum?

 Students have the opportunity to offer Yoga therapy services to individuals and small groups while receiving feedback from peers and an IYTh Mentor.
 Your Home Center collaboratively pairs you with an ideal Mentor who is a C-IAYT Yoga Therapist in the Integral Yoga tradition.

 What is a Peer Cohort?